-After 8 years of political strategy and backstabbing, sex and violence, dragons, Starks and Lannisters, deaths and rebirths, lights and shadows, monsters and men, Game of Thrones is over.
+After 8 years of political strategy and backstabbing, violence, dragons, Starks and Lannisters, deaths and rebirths, lights and shadows, monsters and men, Game of Thrones is over.
 The show came to a close with series finale The Iron Throne, which decided many main character arcs and plot threads.

 Whether it just wasn’t significant to the main story, they didn’t have time, or they sort of forgot about it, there are several plots left unsettled by the end of Game of Thrones.

 Yes, a man was there to coach a girl, but long before Jaqen (or the person with that face, at least) was teaching Arya how to wipe floors and clean corpses for hours on end, he was in the Black Cells of the Red Keep, and that’s where the actual mystery lies.

 We still don’t know if the first Jaqen, the one who was in the Cells, is the accurate identity of the person, or just one of the numerous faces a man has worn.
 Whether he really was just a criminal who was assumed by the Faceless Men, or a Faceless Man all along.

 On top of that question, we’re left with a skilled murderer who can alter his face either being imprisoned, or taking the place of someone who was, either of which would’ve been a intentional act, but without any clarification of WHY they did so.
 Or what duties he was attending to during Seasons 3 & 4.